Hyperextended Knee Treatment in Dallas, Frisco, Prosper, and Wylie, TX

 • Continue exercises learned in physical therapy even after you’ve recovered.
 They will help keep your knees flexible and strong.

 You may or may not be immediately aware you have suffered a hyper-extended knee.
-Some of the more common symptoms are:
+Some of the more common symptoms in the affected knee are:

 • Pain behind the knee